On Macedonian Matters: Aftermath and legacy

-In 1905, Misirkov returned to a pro-Bulgarian stance and renounced the positions he espoused in On Macedonian Matters.
-Also, he published a series of articles in the IMARO press written from a Bulgarian nationalist perspective, claiming Bulgarian identity for himself and the Macedonian Slavs.
-He would return to the Macedonian national ideas especially in the 1920s, at a time that was bound to receive a much more favorable reaction by the public.
-However, at the very end of his life, Misirkov advocated again Bulgarian identity for the Macedonian Slavs as a choice preferable to Serbian.
+However, Misirkov later wrote that he did not regret declaring himself for Macedonian separatism and that his Macedonian patriotism defeats his Bulgarian patriotism.
+He would return to the Macedonian national ideas especially in the 1920s, when it was possible to receive a much more favorable reaction by the public.
+Misirkov also advocated Bulgarian identity for the Macedonian Slavs as a choice preferable to Serbian.